Knowing When to Defer: Selective Prediction for Responsible Knowledge Tracing: Predictive Uncertainty for Knowledge Tracing Models

 \subsubsection{Baseline KT Models}

-To benchmark KT approaches for mathematics education, we consider four models as instantiations of \( F_\theta \): Deep Knowledge Tracing (DKT)~\citet{DKT}, Self-Attentive Knowledge Tracing (SAKT)~\citet{SAKT}, Attentive Knowledge Tracing (AKT)~\citet{AKT}, and our proposed LLM Transformer KT model.
+To benchmark KT approaches for mathematics education, we consider three models as instantiations of \( F_\theta \): Deep Knowledge Tracing (DKT)~\cite{DKT}, Self-Attentive Knowledge Tracing (SAKT)~\cite{SAKT}, and Attentive Knowledge Tracing (AKT)~\cite{AKT}.
 DKT models student learning with recurrent neural networks (RNNs).
 It takes as input the sequence of question identifiers and responses $(q_i, r_i)$ and, conditioned on the next question $q_{t+1}$, predicts the probability of a correct response $\hat{r}_{t+1}$ by capturing temporal dependencies in the interaction history.
 SAKT replaces recurrence with a self-attention mechanism, which allows the model to selectively attend to relevant past interactions when predicting performance on the next question.
 AKT extends this approach by introducing contextual attention that considers both the similarity between questions and an exponential decay to model student forgetting.
-Finally, our LLM Transformer KT leverages self-attention over concatenated embeddings, which are generated using the Qwen3 0.6B embedding model~\citet{qwen3embedding}, of the question text and associated text-based question features, and applies cross-attention with the response embeddings.
+Together these three architectures span the dominant families of modern KT models (recurrent and attention-based), letting us test whether our claims about uncertainty are architecture-invariant.
+These models are typically evaluated using point-estimate metrics such as accuracy, F1 or AUC, which quantify predictive performance but provide no measure of model uncertainty.
+This gap motivates the Bayesian formulation introduced next.